teklal/global-services/app/services/_health/health-surgical-surge_en.md

 ## Variation on configuration

-- 110v or 230v configuration
+- 110v or 230v configuration.
-- With or without heating/cooling
+- With or without heating/cooling.
-- Can deploy specific stand-alone modules
+- Can deploy specific stand-alone modules.